She's on her way.

 From 3-1 down, the 35-year-old won five successive games to take the set, mixing up vicious serves and returns with some silky drop shots.

-Williams fended off three break points in the crucial sixth game - unleashing a booming cross court winner to hold for 3-3 and then broke Parmentier in the next game.
+Williams fended off three break points in the crucial sixth game, unleashed a booming cross-court winner to hold for 3-3 and then broke Parmentier in the next game.

 The 22-time Grand Slam winner had to fight until the end, saving two break-point opportunities in her next service game, but eventually prevailed in 76 minutes.